jayaseyyadri/jayaseyyadri/README.md

 ### 🙏🏼 Hello 🌎

-Jaya here ,a full stack developer working on my final Capstone Project
+ I am Jaya ,a full stack developer working on final Capstone Project

 <!--
 **jayaseyyadri/jayaseyyadri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.